countvajhula/mindstream/README.rst

 Every mindstream session begins from a template (an ordinary file) that you provide, and evolves through the stages of your creative process.
 The session itself is stored as an ordinary file in a unique Git repository at a temporary location on disk.
 This repository is versioned by commits representing your writing process bounded at natural points -- by default, the points at which your buffer is saved (whether explicitly by you or implicitly on running a command like `racket-run <https://racket-mode.com/#racket_002drun>`_ or ``mindstream-clear``).
 You can save and load these sessions, too, and pick up right where you left off, allowing quick freewriting sessions to organically grow into robust creative works.

-Typical uses of this package are for early stages of prototyping in a software project, or for exporatory programming to understand a new idea, tool, or technology.
+Typical uses of this package are for early stages of prototyping in a software project, or for exploratory programming to understand a new idea, tool, or technology.
 It's also great for just taking quick notes or freewriting blog posts or content in authoring settings in general.

 Installation
 ============